LuisCusihuaman/SRE/terraform-up-and-running/07-testing-terraform-code/live/prod/services/hello-world-app/README.md

 This module also adds a listener rule to a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) to respond with "Hello, World" to the `/` URL.

-For more info, please see Chapter 7, "How to test Terraform code", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 6, "Production-grade Terraform code", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites